Ejective consonant

 In phonetics, ejective consonants are usually voiceless consonants that are pronounced with a glottalic egressive airstream.
 In the phonology of a particular language, ejectives may contrast with aspirated, voiced and tenuis consonants.
-Some languages have glottalized sonorants with creaky voice that pattern with ejectives phonologically, and other languages have ejectives that pattern with implosives, which has led to phonologists positing a phonological class of glottalic consonants, which includes ejectives.
+Some languages have glottalized sonorants that pattern with ejectives phonologically, and others have ejectives that pattern with implosives; this has led phonologists to posit an overarching phonological class of glottalic consonants.